-Child welfare specialists are also known as child welfare workers and child protective services specialists.
-They provide social services, assessment, counseling and case management to children and families.
+Child welfare specialists, also known as child welfare workers and child protective services specialists, provide social services, assessment, counseling and case management to children and families.
 Planning a career as a child welfare specialist may start with enrolling in a bachelor’s degree in applied psychology program.

 Job Outlook for Child Welfare Specialists